John Martin (Jamestown): Martin's Brandon Plantation

 Captain John Martin died in 1632 at Martin's Brandon Plantation, which he had established on a 1616 land grant in Virginia, leaving his plantation to a grandson, Captain Robert Bargrave.
 Bargrave sold the plantation to three merchants from England.
 Then, from 1720 until 1926, the plantation became home to members of the prominent Harrison family of Virginia.
 Located in modern-times in Prince George County, Virginia and known as Lower Brandon Plantation, in the 21st century, Captain John Martin's c.
-1616 plantation is both a National Historic Landmark open to tours and one of America's oldest continuous farming operations.
+1616 plantation is both a National Historic Landmark and one of America's oldest continuous farming operations.